ModelarData/ModelarDB-RS/docs/user/README.md

 1. Start `modelardbd` in edge mode using only local storage - This is a simple and easy-to-use single-node deployment for use cases where a redundant object store is not required, e.g., when testing or experimenting.
 In edge mode without an object store, data is ingested to and queried from local storage.
-Thus, `modelardbd` instances in this configuration does not support transferring ingested data to an object store and does not support querying data from the object store.
+Thus, `modelardbd` instances in this configuration do not support transferring ingested data to an object store and do not support querying data from the object store.
 To run `modelardbd` in edge mode using only local storage, simply pass the path to the local folder `modelardbd` should use as its data folder:

 ```shell
 modelardbd path_to_local_data_folder